marcusoftnet/marcusoftnet.github.io/_posts/2016-06-17-claudia-bot-builder.md

 We're going to follow the instructions from the [Getting Started guide](https://github.com/claudiajs/claudia-bot-builder/blob/master/GETTING_STARTED.md) of the Claudia-bot-builder repository.
 There's some short administration first;

 * Install [nvm](https://github.com/creationix/nvm) or something similar so that you can `nvm install v4.3.2` that Claudia-bot-builder requires (and AWS now supports)
-* Intall ClaudiaJs globally (if you want to) for that version of Node `npm install claudia -g` or update it if it's already installed `npm update claudia -g`
+* Install ClaudiaJs globally (if you want to) for that version of Node `npm install claudia -g` or update it if it's already installed `npm update claudia -g`
 * Set up an [AWS Account](https://www.marcusoft.net/2016/02/first-aws-lamda-steps.html#setting-up-your-environment) - yeah that's troublesome, but a one time thing.
 Hang in there.
 * And then some coding.